ancfoster/Flags-and-Countries/README.md

 ### Features Left to Implement
 - Autosave and saving game progress.
 If a user leaves the website in the middle of a game their progress will have been saved to local storage.
+- The time taken for a user to complete the game will also be recorded, allowing for ranking of the quickest games played.
+This will add another competitive elemtn to the game.
 - Global scoreboard that ranks users on how many questions they answered and how quickly.

 ## Technologies Used

 - HTML 5
+	- Local Storage
+		- The game uses local storage for storing the list of scores, top scorer and player name.
 - CSS
 - JavaScript